SERVING PORTLAND OR | VANCOUVER WA

-During an employment law challenge America’s Phone Guys were offered an opportunity to be in a mini-documentary.
-Both Oregon and Washington claimed one of their team as based in their states.
-The team member lived in Oregon and worked the majority of their time there.
-However, Washington State specified that dispatching and hiring from Vancouver made them a Washington based employee.
-Neither state would concede and the Phone Guys had to follow the rules and regulations of both states for this person.
+During an employment law challenge, America’s Phone Guys got the chance to be in a mini documentary.
+Both Oregon and Washington claimed an APG team member was under their jurisdiction.
+The team member lived in Oregon and worked most of their time there.
+However, Washington State specified that dispatching and hiring from Vancouver made them a Washington-based employee.
+Neither state would concede, and Phone Guys had to follow conflicting regulations for both states.

 Caleb and Lois were told that in order to get a definitive answer they would need to fight the issue in court.
 Going to court is the last thing any small business wants to do, let alone pay for.
 Seeking help they reached out to the legal office of the NFIB (National Federation of Independent Business).
 In the end, their involvement with this organization led Lois to participate with the Department of Labor and Industries during rule making for Initiative 1433.
 As a result, the rules when published will identify an example mirroring theirs as the exception to the new rules and specify people in this situation as definitively Oregon based employees.

-In February 2008, a friend Lois had worked with was diagnosed with stage 4 Pancreatic cancer.
+In February 2008, a friend of Lois’ was diagnosed with stage 4 Pancreatic cancer.
 The friend was Korean (born & raised) and at times had some difficulty with English communication, though Lois and her friend were always able to communicate easily.
-Lois asked if she would like her to attend doctors appointments with her to make certain she understood everything & that she was understood as well.
-The friend was happy to have Lois there as her advocate, and through that process Lois learned a lot about cancer and cancer doctors.
+Lois asked if she would like her to attend doctor’s appointments to make sure she understood everything & that doctors understood her as well.
+The friend was happy to have Lois as her advocate, and through that process, Lois learned a lot about cancer and cancer doctors.
 The friend passed away in July 2008.
-During these few months Lois kept feeling she was being prepared for something.
+During these few months, Lois kept feeling she was preparing for something.

-In May 2009, Lois’ husband was diagnosed with stage 4 base of tongue cancer.
-She went to every doctor’s appointment with him and believed she was a much calmer sense of support for him because she had been through cancer with her friend the year before.
-Throughout his treatments they would often talk about how they couldn’t imagine a child having to go through cancer.
-How would they deal with all of the poking and treatments and the sheer horror of it?
+In May 2009, Caleb was diagnosed with stage 4 base of tongue cancer.
+Lois went to every doctor’s appointment with him and believed she was a much calmer sense of support for him because she had been through cancer with her friend the year before.
+Throughout his treatment, they would often talk about how they couldn’t imagine a child having to go through cancer.
+How would a kid deal with all the poking and treatments and the absolute horror of it?
 Once Caleb was through his treatment regimen and on his way back to good health, they talked about Lois volunteering for the CCA.
-But, she would have to find the time.
+But she would have to find the time.
 When running a business with your husband, that’s not easy.

-Almost 3 years later, Lois decided there would never be enough time, and she just needed to figure out a way to make it happen.
+Almost three years later, Lois decided there would never be enough time, and she needed to figure out a way to make it happen.
 She had to make it a priority.
-Lois didn’t know if she would make a good Chemo Pal, but figured the folks at the CCA would determine that.
-If not, she could volunteer in other ways.
-Lois is a pretty emotional person, and even so, she wasn’t sure if she would be able to be strong and supportive when times were tough.
-She loves kids though, and has never been blessed with one herself (other than her beautiful step-daughter Kalaya) so she wanted to give it a shot.
+Lois didn’t know if she would make a good Chemo Pal but figured the folks at the CCA would determine that.
+If not, she would volunteer in other ways.
+Lois is an emotional person and wasn’t sure if she could be strong and supportive enough if times got tough.
+She loves kids, though, and never had one herself (other than her beautiful stepdaughter), so she wanted to give it a shot.

-She was so happy she did!
-Lois was “matched” with a three & a half year old boy in December of 2012 and went to his appointments at Doernbecher every week with him.
-They played cars & legos, and watched videos and had such a good time.
+She quickly was so happy she did!
+Lois was “matched” with a three & a half-year-old boy in December of 2012 and went to his appointments at Doernbecher every week with him.
+They played cars and Legos and watched videos and had such a good time.
 He cried every time he had his port accessed or de-accessed until she figured out things to help keep his mind occupied when that was happening.
-Lois felt like she really made a difference in his life that day!
-And all the days after that he didn’t even fuss were amazing to her!
-As a Chemo Pal Mentor, Lois’ goal was to bring JOY to children dealing with cancer or other life-threatening diseases.
-Mentors believe joy can help heal and Lois did too.
-Her Pal “graduated” in September 2013 and is doing very well.
-He even has a full head of hair back now!
+Lois felt like she made a difference in his life that day!
+And all the days after that when he didn’t even fuss were amazing to her!
+As a Chemo Pal Mentor, Lois’s goal was to bring JOY to children with cancer or other life-threatening diseases.
+Mentors believe joy can help heal, and Lois does too.
+Her first Pal “graduated” in September 2013 and is doing very well.

-She was “matched” with her next Chemo Pal in April 2014, this time at Randall Children’s Hospital.
+Lois was “matched” with her next Chemo Pal in April 2014 at Randall Children’s Hospital.
 He was better at facing doctors at four years old than she is in her 50’s.
 This kid was a trooper!
 According to his mom, he looked forward to the visits when he knew Lois would be there.
-He always looked around the waiting room for her and ran over when he found her to see what was in her “bag of tricks” for their visit.
-Their favorite thing to do together was play with rocket balloons.
-She blew them up and he loved to shoot them and catch them as well as let the air out into her face and make her laugh.
-He was such a trooper, calling his port his Iron Man button, because it’s toward the middle of his chest.
+Whenever he found her in the waiting room, he always ran over to see what was in her “bag of tricks” for their visit.
+Their favorite thing to do together was playing with rocket balloons.
+She blew them up, and he loved to shoot them and catch them as well as let the air out into her face and making her laugh.
+He called his port his Iron Man button because it was toward the middle of his chest.
 This Pal “graduated” in December 2015 and is also doing very well.
-Lois still goes to follow up appointments with him and he counts down the days until their next visit each time one gets close.
+Lois continued going to follow-up appointments with him for several years after he finished treatment.

-In May of 2016 she was “matched” with her current Chemo Pal, once again at Randall Children’s Hospital.
-This time her pal is a 3-year-old boy who calls her Louie and says she is his best friend.
-According to his parents having her at his appointments has made all the difference for him and he doesn’t start crying anymore when it’s time to go for his appointments, he’s excited to see Louie again.
-He likes his time with her so much that he is not afraid to let it be known when they are together that she is there for him & only him and everyone else should leave her alone!
-They love to do puzzles together, play with trucks, build Lego towers and especially make cakes with play dough.
-His treatments will be ongoing for at least the next two years and Lois is planning to be there with him every step of the way.
+In May 2016, Lois was “matched” with her third Chemo Pal, again at Randall Children’s Hospital.
+This time her pal was a 3-year-old boy who calls her Louie and says she is his best friend.
+According to his parents, having Lois at his appointments made all the difference, and he stopped crying when it was time to go for treatments.
+He was always excited to see Louie again!
+He liked his time with her so much that he would tell others when they were together that she was there for him and everyone else should leave her alone!
+They loved doing puzzles together, playing with trucks, building Lego towers, and making cakes with play dough.
+His treatments lasted more than three years, and Lois was there with him every step of the way, as well as afterward.